thuvarahan97/HomeAlone2020Debugger/README.md

 (Requests per 5 minutes is limited to 2.
 You have to wait 5 minutes if you send server requests twice)

 Make sure to pull if there are new changes.
-That might save you trouble.
+That might save you from trouble.

 Good Luck 😁